Reorganization of occupied dioceses during World War II: Lithuania

-An agreement between Lithuania and the Soviet Union brought the city of Wilno and the Wilno Region under the jurisdiction of still-independent Lithuania on 10 October 1939.
+A treaty between Lithuania and the Soviet Union brought the city of Wilno and the Wilno Region under the jurisdiction of still-independent Lithuania on 10 October 1939.
 The Lithuanian government requested to have Archbishop Romuald Jałbrzykowski removed from the see.
 The reply of Cardinal Secretary of State Luigi Maglione was that "the government of Kaunas should appreciate that the Holy See cannot run behind armies and change bishops as combat troops occupy new territory belonging to countries other than their own".
 Jałbrzykowski was expelled by the Germans in 1942.
 When auxiliary bishop Mečislovas Reinys took over Jałbrzykowski, further tension was sparked between the Poles and Lithuanians.

 Poland

 Following the occupation of Poland (1939–1945), the government of dioceses was "one of the first questions the Holy See had to face".
 Many of the main sees were vacant prior to the war, including Warsaw, where Cardinal Aleksander Kakowski had died in December 1938.
 In Krakow, elderly Archbishop Adam Stefan Sapieha had sent his letter of resignation to the pope.

-Cardinal August Hlond, the primate of Poland, was unable to return to his Archdioceses of Poznań-Gniezno, having accompanied the Polish government-in-exile to Romania and then continued to Rome.
+Cardinal August Hlond, the primate of Poland, was unable to return to his Archdioceses of Poznań-Gniezno and had accompanied the Polish government-in-exile to Romania and then continued to Rome.
 However, he had appointed vicars general to represent him, Cathedral Capitular Eduard van Blericq for Gniezno and Auxiliary Bishop Walenty Dymek for Poznań.

 Other bishops had been forced out of their dioceses in the first days of the war such as Stanisław Okoniewski, the bishop of Chełmno-Pelplin, and Karol Mieczysław Radoński, the bishop of Włocławek.
 Archbishop Antoni Julian Nowowiejski of Płock diocese was killed at Soldau Concentration Kamp i Działdów.
 Okoniewski's auxiliary bishop Konstantyn Dominik was interned by the end of 1939.
 Furthermore, Radoński's auxiliary bishop Michał Kozal was arrested by the end of 1939 and eventually died in Dachau concentration camp; the auxiliary of Lublin, Bishop Władysław Goral was similarly arrested and killed in Oranienburg-Sachsenhausen as was Bishop Leon Wetmanski, the auxiliary of Płock, at Auschwitz.
 Indeed, the German occupants undertook a systematic policy of forcing bishops from their dioceses, interning and arresting them.

-Approximately 2,600, or 20% of all, Polish clergy members were killed by the Nazis, including five of the six bishops of the Reichsgau Wartheland; priests were targeted for their resistance activities and cultural importance.
+Approximately 2,600, or 20%, Polish clergy members were killed by the Nazis, including five of the six bishops of the Reichsgau Wartheland; priests were targeted for their resistance activities and cultural importance.
 Along the Nazi-Soviet demarcation line, established by the Molotov–Ribbentrop Pact, rather than appointing new bishops in the newly dissected dioceses, the bishops of neighboring diocese were made to serve as apostolic administrators.
 The apostolic administrators, in turn, were to designate two priests who could replace them in the event of their death or arrest.